Jodi Miller: Career

-Miller has appeared as a reoccurring guest commentator on CNN’s Showbiz Tonight and as the host of the news parody show NewsBusted.
+Miller has appeared as a reoccurring guest commentator on CNN's Showbiz Tonight and as the host of the news parody show NewsBusted.
 She has performed on Comics Unleashed, The Tonight Show, Comedy Central, and Gotham Comedy Live.

 She was a writer on the Cinemax series Co-Ed Confidential and is the co-author of the book series WTF with Gregory Bergman (WTF?
 College; WTF?
 Work; WTF?
 Women; SRSLY, WTF; WTF?
 America; and OMG!
 Guys).

+In 2014, Miller auditioned for season nine of America's Got Talent.

 On April 8, 2016, Miller released a comedy album entitled No Child Left Behind on iTunes.
 She also appears on the comic game show Funny You Should Ask and hosts the show The World's Funniest Weather.